ourstudio-se/email-service/README.md

 `LoggingType` | Enter `database` if you want to log to a database, `api` if you want to log to an external API or `none` if you do not want logging of emails sent.
 `LoggingApiUrl` | If you chose logging type `api`, you should enter the URL of the api to send logs to here.
 The HTTP method used is POST.
 `LoggingDatabaseConnectionString` | If you chose logging type `database`, you should enter a connection string for your SQL database here.
 See [this page](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlconnection.connectionstring(v=vs.110).aspx) for information about the format.
+`ServiceApiKey` | An optional API key that if configured has to be passed to the EmailTemplatingService as an HTTP Authorization header on every request.
+If no API key is given, the API will be open to anyone.

 ## Configure emailConfiguration.json